Emmanuel-Nti/Data-Analysis-Portfolio/docs/index.md

 - **Product & Market Insights:** Product performance, market trends, and opportunity identification.
 - **Data Modeling & Experimentation:** Analytical data models, KPI definition, and A/A/B testing.

-Explore the projects below to discover the analytical approaches, findings, and recommendations.
+Explore the projects below to discover the analytical approaches, key findings, and recommendations.

 ---